Labor Elektrische Antriebe und Leistungselektronik

 • Control and operating behaviour of converter-fed synchronous drives

-• Spatial pointer observations on the synchronous drive
+• Space vector investigations on the synchronous drive

 Published Books